FSharpBristol/FSharpBristolPresentations/slides/FSharpTurtleTutorial.md

 // Product type - denoted by "*"
 // Contains:
-//  - A set possible Speeds
+//  - A set of all possible Speeds
 //  - TIMES
 //  - A set of all possible Directions type Movement = Moving of Speed * Direction